oianshek/chat-app-backend/README.md

-# Template for FastAPI app.
+# API for simple chat application.